pengyuanwei/pengyuanwei.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I’m Pengyuan Wei.
-I’m a postgraduate research student at the University College London, in the [Department of Computer Science](https://www.ucl.ac.uk/computer-science/ucl-computer-science) and the [Robotics Institute](https://www.ucl.ac.uk/robotics/ucl-robotics-institute-0).
-I'm a robotics researcher and I have learned a wide range of knowledge in the fields of mechanics, electronics, automation and computers.
+I’m a PhD candidate at the University College London, in the [Department of Computer Science](https://www.ucl.ac.uk/computer-science/ucl-computer-science) and the [Robotics Institute](https://www.ucl.ac.uk/robotics/ucl-robotics-institute-0).

 <br />

 Work and Research
 ======
-I have always been interested in reinforcement learning.
-Currently, I am focusing on cooperative multi-agent reinforcement learning methods for multi-robot learning.
+I am a robotics researcher with a broad background in mechanics, electronics, automation, and computer science, and a strong interest in reinforcement learning.

 **Keywords of research interest:**
 <ul>
-<li>Reinforcement Learning</li>
+<li>Parallelization of acoustic levitation manipulation</li>
-<li>Multi-Agent Reinforcement Learning</li>
+<li>Cooperative multi-agent reinforcement learning methods for multi-robot learning</li>
-<li>Multi-Robot Path Planning</li>
+<li>Visual-language action model</li>
 </ul>

 <br />